Temperature and field dependence of the intrinsic tunnelling structure in overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$: Temperature dependence

-Fig.~\ref{fig:2-varyT}(a) shows the overall $T$-dependence of our raw $dI/dV$ data for OD80 in zero field at selected temperatures.
-The data in Fig.~\ref{fig:2-varyT}(a) and for all three mesas in Fig.~\ref{fig:3-dip-hump} show that the dip and the hump at higher $V$, are strongly $T$-dependent and have almost disappeared at 50~K even though $\Delta_0$ has hardly changed from its low $T$ value there.
-The attenuation of the hump is much smaller up to 40~K, but it shifts up with increasing $T$ and also disappears rapidly between 50 and 60~K. It seems that this strong $T$-dependence, especially the shifts of the dips and humps with $T$, is unlikely to be caused by a conventional phonon pairing mechanism.
+Fig.~\ref{fig:2-varyT}(a) shows the overall $T$-dependence of our raw $dI/dV$ data for OD80 in zero field at selected temperatures, while data for a total of 31 temperatures below and above $T_c$ are given as supplemental material~\cite{SuppMat}.The data in Figs.~\ref{fig:2-varyT}(a) and~\ref{fig:3-dip-hump} show that the dip and the hump at higher $V$, are strongly $T$-dependent and have almost disappeared at 50~K even though $\Delta_0$ has hardly changed from its low $T$ value there.
+The attenuation of the hump is much smaller up to 40~K, but it shifts down with increasing $T$ and also disappears rapidly between 50 and 60~K. We feel that this strong $T$-dependence, especially the shifts of the dips and humps with $T$, is unlikely to be caused by a conventional phonon pairing mechanism.
 As shown in Fig.~\ref{fig:3-dip-hump}, the lower dip is partially suppressed by a magnetic field, but it is not shifted, unlike the effect of temperature.
 For all three mesas a relatively sharp fall in $2\Delta_0(T)$ also sets in just above 50~K as shown in Fig.~\ref{fig:2-varyT}(b).
-A striking feature of Fig.~\ref{fig:2-varyT}(b) is that just below $T_c$, 2$\Delta_0(T) \simeq \Omega=5.4k_BT_c$, possibly suggesting that the integrity of the magnetic mode is essential for superconductivity \cite{Eschrig}.
+A striking feature of Fig.~\ref{fig:2-varyT}(b) is that just below $T_c$, 2$\Delta_0(T) \simeq \Omega=5.4k_BT_c$, possibly suggesting that the integrity of the magnetic mode is essential for superconductivity~\cite{Eschrig2006}.